Leveraging data from nearby stations to improve short-term wind speed forecasts: Empirical results

-Our previous results have shown that, in order to obtain accurate wind speed forecasts, it is important to account for the wind speed at distant stations located upwind.
-One can naturally wonder which of the models presented in Sec. \ref{sec:reg} have the greatest capacity to exploit this spatio-temporal information.
-For that purpose, we compute the rRMSE$_{mod,pers}$ score (see Eq. \eqref{eq:def_rRMSE}) with the persistence as the reference model and where the test model is one of the six different machine learning approaches described in Sec. \ref{sec:reg}: the linear model, a fully connected DNN model, a GCN model, a LSTM model, a TCN model or a LightGBM approach.
-For each of these models, we estimated the average RMSE over the 9 sites mentioned previously, for 1, 3 and 6 hours step forward horizons and with the same input data for each model, namely the last $3 \times h$ wind speed data measured at the considered site and at the 20 nearest neighboring sites.
-It first strikingly appears that none of the 4 Deep neural network model manages to be significantly more efficient than the others.
-The gradient boosting method appears to be a little worse but not as much as the linear model that is much less efficient than the other methods: Non-linear approaches improve persistence forecast up to 34 \% at 3 hour horizon while the linear model improvement only reaches 22 \%.
+As one can see in the left panel in Fig. \ref{fig_compare}, all the models perform significantly better than the persistence and this is all the more true the longer the prediction horizon.
+In order to better quantify the improvement of each method and to more precisely compare them to each other, we have reported, in the right panel of Fig. \ref{fig_compare}, the rRMSE$_{mod,pers}$ score (see Eq. \eqref{eq:def_rRMSE}) with the persistence as the reference model and where the test model is one of the six alternatives listed above.
+We thus see that the gain of the best methods goes from more than 20 \% at horizon $h=1$ hour to more than 30 \% when $h=6$ hours.
+At first glance, it appears that none of the four deep neural network models is significantly more efficient than the others.
+The gradient boosting method appears to be a little worse but not as much as the linear model which is much less efficient than the other methods: Non-linear approaches improve persistence forecast by up to 34 \% at 3 hour horizon while the linear model improvement only reaches 22 \%.
 Such a result can be explained intuitively by the fact that a non-linear method can exploit the spatial distribution optimally, as a function of the wind conditions (amplitude and direction) whereas a linear method will necessarily perform an average optimization.
-Let us finally mention that the observed gains at $6$ hour horizon had no longer increased as respect to $3$ hour horizon.
-This is certainly because, in agreement with previous remarks, we don't have access to sufficient distant sites for such large time delay.
+Finally, the observed gains at $6$-hour horizon have not significantly increased in comparison to $3$-hour horizon.
+This is certainly because, in agreement with previous remarks, we don't have considered sufficiently distant sites for such a large time delay.